Country Profile: All about Cambodia

 One of the most remarkable Khmer buildings is the Angkor Wat, built by Suyavarman II.
 The Khmer kingdom included Cambodia, and parts of Thailand, Myanmar, Laos, and Vietnam.
-It’s capital city was a mecca for activity as it was filled with complex networks of canals, roads, and reservoirs, as well as irrigation.

 The Khmer empire fell sometime during the 13th and 14th century and many historians attributed this to Thai kingdoms and Theravada Buddhism.
 In the 16th century, Cambodia suffered tremendously as its kingdoms fought with each other.
 Although Cambodian history was poorly documented during the fall of Angkor, the country still preserved its language and culture.

 In the 18th century, Cambodia once again suffered due to a civil war.
 By the 19th century, France has taken power over the area and ruled Cambodia for almost a century.
 Although they did not pay much attention to education, they built facilities, public roads, and rubber plantations.